Best Protein Powders of 2025: Tested & Reviewed

 How Much Protein Do You Actually Need?

-Research suggests 0.7–1g of protein per pound of bodyweight is optimal for muscle building.
-For a 160-pound person, that's 112–160g of protein per day.
+Research suggests 0.7–1 g of protein per pound of bodyweight is optimal for muscle building.
+For a 160-pound person, that's 112–160 g of protein per day.

 When to Take Protein Powder

-• Post-workout — within 1–2 hours after training
+• Post-workout — within 1–2 hours after training while muscle protein synthesis is elevated

-• Morning — if your breakfast is low in protein
+• Morning — if your breakfast is low in protein (under 20 g), add a shake

 Common Mistakes

-1. Relying only on powder — real food protein sources are more satiating
+1. Relying only on powder — real food protein sources are more satiating and nutrient-dense; powder is a supplement, not a staple

-3. Ignoring total daily intake — the timing matters less than the total
+3. Ignoring total daily intake — timing matters far less than consistently hitting your daily protein target

 Affiliate disclosure: Some links in this article are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely believe in.